 Where is Mystras?

-Located east of Atherns, deep in the hills of Sparta, Mystras is a fortressed village.
-It’s completely unhabited, and the remains are available for visitors to observe.
+Located east of Athens, deep in the hills of Sparta, Mystras is a fortressed village.
+It’s completely uninhabited, and the remains are available for visitors to observe.

 What is there to see and do in Mystras?

 Mystras has a very rich history with astounding architecture dating back to the Byzantine Despotate of Morea era when it was its capital.